DATA HASN’T JUST BEEN TRAPPED.

 But as cloud-computing continues to take hold across today’s labs—with many organizations using multiple cloud solutions to increase agility—the problem, in some ways, has gotten worse.

-Security may be harder to maintain.
+Security may be difficult to maintain.

 Work may be duplicated.